Cristiano Ronaldo: Family, children, and relationships

-Ronaldo is a Catholic.
-Within his ancestry, he is of (one-eighth) Cape Verdean descent through his great-grandmother.
-His father, José, died of an alcoholism-related liver condition at age 52 in September 2005 when Ronaldo was 20.
-After her son achieved legendary status in world football, Cristiano Ronaldo's mother, Dolores Aveiro, became a popular personality in Portugal to such an extent that advertising campaigns for well-known brands in the country, such as Maggi, MultiOpticas and Pingo Doce, have featured her in commercials.
+Ronaldo's father, José, died of an alcoholism-related liver condition in 2005 at age 52, when Ronaldo was 20.
+Ronaldo's mother, Dolores Aveiro, became a popular personality in Portugal after Ronaldo achieved fame.
+She has appeared in commercials for the brands Maggi, MultiOpticas and Pingo Doce.

-Ronaldo has five living children.
-He first became a father to a son, Cristiano Ronaldo Jr., who was born on 17 June 2010 in the United States.
-He has full custody of the child and has not publicly revealed the identity of the mother per an agreement with her.
-Ronaldo Jr. is a youth footballer who plays for Portugal Under-15s.
-In January 2015, Ronaldo's five-year relationship with Russian model Irina Shayk ended.
-Then, in 2017, Ronaldo became a father to twins, born on 8 June 2017 in the United States via surrogacy.
+Ronaldo has five children.
+His first child, a son named Cristiano Ronaldo Jr., was born in 2010 in the United States.
+Ronaldo Jr. is a youth footballer who has played for Portugal's under-15 team.
+Ronaldo has full custody of Ronaldo Jr. and has not publicly revealed the identity of his mother due to an agreement with her.
+Ronaldo is also a father to twins, born in 2017 in the U.S. via surrogacy.

-Ronaldo is currently in a relationship with Argentine-born Spanish model Georgina Rodríguez, who gave birth to a daughter on 12 November 2017.
-The couple expected another set of twins in 2022.
-The male twin died during childbirth while the female twin survived.
-On 11 August 2025, Rodríguez announced their engagement via Instagram.
+Ronaldo was in a relationship with the English actress Gemma Atkinson for four months in 2007, then dated the Russian model Irina Shayk from 2010 to 2015.
+He began a relationship with Georgina Rodríguez in 2016 after meeting her while she was working as a sales assistant at a Gucci store in Madrid.
+Rodríguez gave birth to a daughter on 12 November 2017.
+The couple were expecting twins in 2022; the male twin died during childbirth while the female twin survived.
+Ronaldo and Rodríguez were married on 11 August 2026 in a civil ceremony in Cascais, Portugal.

 Health

 Ronaldo has said that he does not drink alcohol, and he received libel damages over a Daily Mirror article that reported him drinking heavily in a nightclub while recovering from an injury in July 2008.
-He also does not have any tattoos as he regularly donates blood and bone marrow.
+He also does not have any tattoos, as he regularly donates blood and bone marrow.